cx-prog-lang/.github/features/auto_default.md

 For array types, each array element will be initialized to its default value if it exists.
 Array types or type aliases from `typedef`s **cannot** have their own default values.

-All pointer types get a default value of `void *` by default if it exists.
+By default, all pointer types get a default value of `void *` if it exists.
 This is overridden if a specific pointer type defines its own default value.

 ## Caveat